Linear and Non-Linear Response of Quadratic Lindbladians: Results

 We illustrate the phase diagram in Fig. \ref{fig:spin}(c) and note key features and symmetries of the phase diagram.
 First, at the Ising point $J_x=1$, $J_y=0$ there is no spin-density wave phase as there is only a non-magnetized phase.
 Second, at the finely tuned point $J_y=J_x$, the model is a critical XX spin chain and the SDW phase vanishes.
 Third, at $J_y=-J_x$, the SDW phase persists for all transverse fields: this can be understood through a seesaw mechanism where ferromagnetic correlations in one direction are precisely counterbalanced by correlations in the opposite direction leading to persistent oscillatory behavior, even at strong fields.
-Moreover the critical line of the model exhibits two symmetries: first, there is $\mathbb{Z}_2$ symmetry corresponding to spin-flip symmetry, second, and second is a glide symmetry about the seesaw point where the critical field above the seesaw point is the critical field below the seesaw point shifted by an additive constant of $8J_x$.
+Moreover the critical line of the model exhibits two symmetries: first, there is $\mathbb{Z}_2$ symmetry corresponding to spin-flip symmetry, and second there is a glide symmetry: upon reflecting the phase boundary lines across the seesaw point (purple line) in Fig. \ref{fig:spin}(c) they are the same as those on the other side of the seesaw point before reflection up to a shift in $h_\perp$ by $\pm 8J_x$.

 While the dissipation rate $\Gamma$ does not affect the wavelength of the SDW oscillations, it has a drastic effect on the excitation spectrum, changing the amplitude of the oscillations as we illustrate in Fig. \ref{fig:spin}(d-e).
 The amplitude of the SDW oscillations is maximized when $\Gamma\sim J$ where $J$ is the nearest neighbor spin-spin coupling.
 This can be understood using second order perturbation theory, where we consider the first spin in the system.
 This spin is coupled both to a ferromagnetic reservoir by $\Gamma$ and to the rest of the system (more or less paramagnetic) by $J$.
 When $\Gamma<\!\!<J$, the coupling to the center of the system dominates and oscillations are weak.
 When $\Gamma>\!\!>J$ there are no virtual transitions (via second order perturbation theory) from the first spin to the second spin and so oscillations are weak.
 Finally, when $\Gamma\sim J$, the amplitude of oscillations peaks since there is both a strong drive and a strong coupling to the next spin in the chain which means that the virtual transitions from perturbation theory are significant.